neuronumcybernetics/neuronum/README.md

 ------------------

 ### **About Neuronum**
-Neuronum empowers developers to build & connect apps, services, and devices into serverless networks able to exchange data in real time
+Neuronum empowers developers to build, ship & connect apps, services, and devices into serverless networks able to exchange data in real time

 ### **Features**
 **Cell & Nodes**